mflatt/sweetpea-py/docs/_source/api/main.rst

    Creates an experiment description as a block of trials based on multiple crossings.

-   The :func:`.MultiCrossBlock` function is like :func:`.CrossBlock`,
-   but it accepts multiple crossings in `crossings`, instead of a single crossing.
+   The :class:`.MultiCrossBlock` class generalizes :class:`.CrossBlock`, but it accepts multiple crossings in `crossings`, instead of a single crossing.
+Since :class:`.MultiCrossBlock` is more general, a :class:`.CrossBlock` instance is also a :class:`.MultiCrossBlock` instance.

    The number of trials in each generated sequence for the experiment is determined by the *maximum* of number that would be determined